rundeck/rundeck/docs/en/administration/10-authorization.md

 -----     -----------                        -------- ------------
-`adhoc`                                      `read`   Read adhoc execution output "                                            `run`    Run an adhoc execution "                                            `kill`   Kill an adhoc execution `job`     "name","group"                     `read`   View a Job and its executions "                                            `update` Modify a job "                                            `delete` Delete a job "                                            `run`    Run a job "                                            `kill`   Kill a running job "                                            `create` Create the matching job `node`    "rundeck_server", "nodename", ...  `read`   View the node in the UI (see [Node resource properties](authorization.html#node-resource-properties))
+`adhoc`                                      `read`   Read adhoc execution output "                                            `run`    Run an adhoc execution "                                            `runAs`  Run an adhoc execution as another user "                                            `kill`   Kill an adhoc execution "                                            `killAs` Kill an adhoc execution as another user `job`     "name","group"                     `read`   View a Job and its executions "                                            `update` Modify a job "                                            `delete` Delete a job "                                            `run`    Run a job "                                            `runAs`  Run a job as another user "                                            `kill`   Kill a running job "                                            `killAs` Kill a running job as another user "                                            `create` Create the matching job `node`    "rundeck_server", "nodename", ...  `read`   View the node in the UI (see [Node resource properties](authorization.html#node-resource-properties))
 "                                            `run`    Run jobs/adhoc on the node